CCI-MOC/zabbix-libvirt/README.md

 * python packages
 `pip install configparser sslpsk py-zabbix libvirt-python`

+* zabbix 4.2

 ## Deploy

 1. Create a configuration file (see `examples/config.ini`) at `/etc/zabbix-libvirt/`.
 2. Create a hosts file (see `examples/hosts.txt`) and put the path to it in the config file.
+3. The script needs to connect as the root user, but it only needs to access libvirtd; so create an ssh key-pair with limited permissions.
-3. Call `main.py` with whatever frequency your zabbix server can handle.
-You can setup a cron job.
+4. Call `main.py` with whatever frequency your zabbix server can handle.
+You can setup a cron job for that.